-Correlation analysis (Excel) between standard chronologies showed significant values for the FIN and APA regions (r = 0.46), where Pinus sylvestris grows, and for the CHO and BIL regions (r = 0.36), where Larix cajanderi grows.
+Correlation analysis between standard chronologies showed significant values for the FIN and APA regions (r = 0.46), where Pinus sylvestris grows, and for the CHO and BIL regions (r = 0.36), where Larix cajanderi grows.
 No significant values were found for other regions (PUR, KHA), where the main species are Larix sibirica and Larix gmelinii (Supplement, Fig. 3).

 The highest positive correlation is observed between the FIN and APA sites (r = 0.59), which is due to similar climatic conditions of the northwestern part of Eurasia and the same wood species (P. sylvestris).
 A moderate positive correlation is also found between the BIL and CHO sites (r = 0.42), which is explained by their geographical proximity and belonging to the same species (L. cajanderi).